Loading…

 How can we help?

-We can review your planning and give you an honest and impartial assessment of your chances of successfully challenging HMRC, both in terms of any existing enquiry and also APNs and Follower Notices.
+We can review your planning and give you an honest and impartial assessment of your chances of successfully challenging HMRC, both in terms of any existing enquiry and also APNs or Follower Notices.
 We will then recommend either continuing the challenge or settling with HMRC.

 If you have been issued with penalties in respect of either the late payment of APNs or FTTCA, we can confirm if those penalties are fair and proportionate in the circumstances of your case and, where appropriate, make robust representations for you.

-Should we recommend a settlement, and you agree, we are well placed to negotiate this with HMRC, and agree on a favourable payment plan where required.
+Should we recommend a settlement, and you agree, we are well placed to negotiate this with HMRC, and agree a favourable payment plan where required.

 Hi Mark, we’re very happy with this result.
 Thank you for your assistance in this matter.